josenk/check_redis/README.md

 Nagios check_redis script
 =========================
 This is a Nagios check script for redis written in python3.
 There are command line arguments for a static memory usage value in MB OR memory usage percent.
 Memory usage percent requires that you have `maxmemory` set in redis.conf.
+Some performance data is printed in the output.

 Installation requirements
 -------------------------